 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Instavolt's score of 6 is higher than 64% of the industry.
+Instavolt's score of 26 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-InstaVolt, headquartered in Great Britain, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-Although specific emissions data for the most recent year is not available, the company has established a target to reduce its Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 42% by 2030, using 2021 as the baseline year.
-This target has been validated through a streamlined process for small and medium-sized enterprises (SMEs) and aligns with the necessary reductions to limit global warming to 1.5°C. InstaVolt is also committed to measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
-These initiatives reflect the company's dedication to sustainability and its proactive approach to addressing climate change within the retail sector.
+InstaVolt, headquartered in Great Britain, has set ambitious climate commitments to address its carbon emissions.
+Although specific emissions data for the most recent year is not available, the company has established a target to reduce its greenhouse gas (GHG) emissions.
+InstaVolt aims to achieve a 42% reduction in Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
+This target has been validated through the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. InstaVolt's commitment also includes measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
+The company is classified as a small or medium enterprise (SME) and is actively working towards these targets to enhance its sustainability efforts.
+As of now, there are no inherited emissions data from a parent organization, indicating that InstaVolt is independently managing its climate strategy.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Instavolt is committed to some reduction initiatives we track.
+Instavolt is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.